turbot/tailpipe-plugin-nginx/docs/tables/nginx_access_log/queries.md

 ### SSL Cipher Vulnerabilities

-Detect usage of deprecated or insecure SSL ciphers.
-This query helps identify potential security risks by highlighting the use of outdated or vulnerable SSL protocols and ciphers.
+Detect usage of deprecated or insecure SSL ciphers in your web traffic.
+This query identifies potential security risks by monitoring the use of outdated SSL/TLS protocols and weak cipher suites, helping maintain a strong security posture and ensure compliance with modern encryption standards.
+Understanding cipher usage patterns is essential for protecting sensitive data and maintaining client trust.

 ```sql
 select